-Employers should take every step possible to make sure they aren’t directly or indirectly discriminating against their employees — not only because it’s the right thing to do, but also because not doing so can result in a lawsuit.
+Employers should take every step possible to make sure they aren’t directly or indirectly discriminating against their employees — not only because it’s the right thing to do, but because not doing so can result in a lawsuit.

-If you’re looking to hire a dispersed workforce, you should also educate yourself about the labor laws — including disability discrimination laws — that will protect employees in your chosen locale.
+If you’re looking to hire a dispersed workforce, you should also educate yourself about the labor laws — including disability discrimination laws — that protect employees in your chosen locale.
 To help navigate these laws, consider partnering with us to help hire and manage your team.

 Contact us today to see how we can help.

 Legal Disclaimer: The information available in this guide does not, and is not intended to, constitute legal advice and is for general informational purposes only.